 - For arithmetic, the child shall fully master the math facts, the order of operations, and how to work with whole numbers before beginning to investigate partial numbers (fractions, decimals, and percents) and how they are all related.

 Those four objectives cover all four core subject areas.
 Most parents prefer to write something a little longer than that, but this really does satisfy the law.
 If your family is a religious one, you may certainly include the study of faith to the core areas.
 The other school subjects, such as art, music, health, safety, etc., can be covered in a similar fashion, except that these subject areas do not have to be studied every single year–just once in Elementary (Grades K-6)and once in Secondary (Grades 7-12).
 Fire safety, however, must be studied/covered in some form each and every year.
 For more information on these issues, take a look at the PDE handout or, better still, Pennsylvania Homeschool Support on Facebook.
 (It’s a closed group, so you need to seek permission to join it.)
 Ask your evaluator, as well.
 I know she’ll be happy to help.
 (I refer to evaluators as “she” because most of them are women.
 There are a few men out there too, though.
 It’s just so much more convenient to use one pronoun and stick with it.)
-While AskPauline (Pauline Harding’s page) still has a lot of good information, Pauline is no longer keeping it up to date, so look elsewhere for interpretation on any recent rulings.
+While AskPauline (Pauline Harding’s page) still has some good information, Pauline is no longer keeping it up to date.

 OK, that’s what has to be done BEFORE you begin homeschooling each and every year in Pennsylvania.
 Actually, there’s one more step: Make a copy of EVERYTHING, then mail one set to the administration building of your local school district to the attention of the Superintendent or his designee (school superintendents are still a male-dominated field, so I’ve using the masculine pronoun), using certified return receipt request mail.
 (That’s the one with the little green card that comes back to you.)
 Everything that you mail/submit to the school district really should be done via certified mail.
 Don’t rock the boat, though.
 Some districts have some great policies in place for their homeschoolers; others, not so much.
 There’s a lesson there for you: If you want to improve relations between the people working for the school district and the homeschoolers living there, someone has to make a point to bring the two together so that everyone understands the law and doesn’t go beyond it.